SFCASA In-Person / Virtual Trainings

 CSEC SUPPORT GROUP

 If you serve a youth who is experiencing or at risk of CSEC involvement, please join this unique support group.
-We know that supporting these youth is very challenging for CASAs.
-During our time together, we will focus on supporting and learning from each other, reflection on points of advocacy, identification of next steps and resources.
-We will also learn about intervention curriculum that can be helpful for youth already engaged in CSEC.
-Dinner will be served!
+We know that supporting these youth is very challenging for adult allies.
+During our time together, we will focus on supporting and learning from each other, reflection on points of advocacy, identification of next steps and CSEC-related resources.

 Register HERE